-Steph Guerra is a science policy fellow with the Committee on Women in Science, Engineering, and Medicine (CWSEM) at the National Academies.
-Her work focuses on increasing diversity and inclusion across the scientific enterprise.
-Some of her projects include research to improve the tenure and promotion process for women and underrepresented groups, work to increase the representation of women in entrepreneurial leadership positions, and community engagement to address and prevent sexual harassment in STEM.
+Steph is a former science policy fellow with the Committee on Women in Science, Engineering, and Medicine (CWSEM) at the National Academies.
+Her work focused on increasing diversity and inclusion across the scientific enterprise.

 Steph received her Ph.D. from Harvard University in Biological and Biomedical Sciences.
 Her thesis work focused on the development of novel targeted treatments for lung cancer patients though her scientific expertise extends to precision medicines across all solid tumors.
 Outside of her lab work, Steph spent much of her time at Harvard as the co-director of Science in the News, a science outreach group that bridges the gap between scientists and non-scientists by training over 250 graduate students each year in science communication.
 One of her greatest accomplishments in graduate school was the organization of a daylong biomedical science conference aimed at the public, an event that attracts over one hundred attendees annually that is now entering its fifth year.